VirgilSecurity/virgil-pythia-go/README.md

 > Remember, if you already have a database with user passwords, you don't have to wait until a user logs in into your system to implement Pythia.
 You can go through your database and create breach-proof user passwords at any time.

 So, in order to create a user's breach-proof password for a new database or available one, go through the following operations:
-- Take a user's password (or its hash or whatever you use) and pass it into a `CreateBreachProofPassword` function in SDK.
+- Take a user's password (or its hash or whatever you use) and pass it into a `CreateBreachProofPassword` function in SDK on your Server side.
+- Pythia SDK generates unique user's **salt** and **version** (which is the same for every user until you change your app credentials on Pythia Service).
+You need to store user's salt and version in your database in associated columns created on previous step.
-- Pythia SDK will blind a password, send a request to Pythia Service to get a transformed blinded password and de-blind the transformed blinded password into a user's deblinded password (breach-proof password).
+- Pythia SDK blinds a password and sends a request to Pythia Service to get a **transformed blinded password**.
+- Pythia SDK de-blinds the transformed blinded password into a user's **deblinded password** (that we call **breach-proof password**).

 ```go
 // create a new Breach-proof password using user's password or its hash